Fluorometholone eye drops are usually prescribed by an eye specialist.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, FML®; Allergan Ltd, The electronic Medicines Compendium.
-Dated July 2014.
+Manufacturer's PIL, FML® Liquifilm® Ophthalmic 1 mg/ml Eye Drops Suspension; Allergan Ltd, The electronic Medicines Compendium.
+Dated June 2020.